This section of our website has information about working in Vermont. You can learn about:

 “Specialty” consumer reporting agencies collect and sell reports about your personal information like your work history, rent payments, banking, loans, insurance and criminal background.
 They may also include other information from public records such as tax liens, civil suits and bankruptcy.
 These are called “specialty reports.”

-This Vermont Department of Labor minimum wage publication shows the current Vermont minimum wage, tells when the next increase will be, and explains when employers don't have to pay the minimum wage for some types of jobs or employees.
+The Vermont Department of Labor website shows the current Vermont minimum wage, tells when the next increase will be, and explains when employers don't have to pay the minimum wage for some types of jobs or employees.
 Learn more about wages, overtime and related topics.

 For information about workplace safety, visit the website for Vermont's Occupational Safety and Health Administration (VOSHA).